 “Joe plays a guitar part from his library-like brain, I sing some words that have been playing heavy on my mind and play the drums too.
 It’s all been very quick and spontaneous and I think the songs sound really different to anything else I’ve played before.”

-The album is restricted to an extremely limited first run of 100 vinyl copies.
-Each coming with a silkscreened, risograph cover, hand assembled and designed by local artists Alex Humphreys and Lucy Jones.
+The album is limited to a first run of 100 vinyl copies.
+Each coming with a silkscreened/ risographed cover, hand assembled and designed by local artists Alex Humphreys and Lucy Jones.

 Northwest is available to stream, and for digital purchase here